honeycombio/refinery/README.md

 When configuration changes, Refinery will automatically reload the configuration[^1].

-[^1]: When running within docker, be sure to mount the directory of the configuration rather than the file itself so the [reloading will work](https://github.com/spf13/viper/issues/920)
+[^1]: When running Refinery within docker, be sure to mount the directory containing configuration & rules files so that [reloading will work](https://github.com/spf13/viper/issues/920) as expected.

 ### Redis-based Peer Management